Climate-based cabbage planting guide for Tacoma, Washington

 Typical days to maturity 70–90

-Gardeners usually start indoors around January 11 and plant outdoors from about February 22.
+Cabbage is usually started indoors around January 11 and planted outdoors during the normal local window of February 22 to March 8.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage is usually an easy seasonal fit in Tacoma.
 The more useful question is how to turn that margin into better sizing, steadier growth, and a cleaner finish.